Fudime/Fudime.github.io/_posts/2025-01-10-Reading-Notes-DH.md

 [https://doi.org/10.22148/001c.84860](https://doi.org/10.22148/001c.84860)

 ---
 ## **Summary of Content**

 ### **Adapting Cartographic Practices**
-Ravina emphasizes the need to align cartographic practices with historical contexts, cautioning against the anachronistic use of modern territorial concepts for pre-modern settings.
+Ravina’s study underscores the importance of adapting our cartographic practices to historical contexts, cautioning against the anachronistic application of modern territorial concepts to pre-modern settings.

 ### **Beyond Traditional Maps**
-Traditional maps, especially choropleth maps that use shading or coloring to denote political boundaries, fail to represent Tokugawa Japan accurately.
-These maps impose modern, Western notions of sovereignty and fixed borders onto a fragmented, fluid historical reality.
+Traditional maps, particularly choropleth maps with shaded or colored areas to denote political boundaries, are often ill-suited to representing Japan during the Tokugawa period.
+These maps impose modern, Western concepts of sovereignty and fixed borders on a historical context where power was fragmented, overlapping, and inherently fluid.
+Ravina’s critique of this anachronistic approach forms the foundation of his argument.

 ### **Computational Cartography and Voronoi Polygons**
-To address these issues, Ravina leverages computational tools:
-- Represents villages as points instead of polygons, reflecting Tokugawa views of political space.
-- Utilizes Voronoi polygons to depict fragmented and overlapping political authority, providing a more accurate visual of power distribution.
+To address these limitations, Ravina employs computational tools and innovative cartographic techniques.
+By representing villages as points rather than polygons, he mirrors the Tokugawa understanding of political space—centered on population hubs rather than rigid territorial lines.
+Voronoi polygons, which divide spaces based on proximity to these points, illustrate the fragmented and overlapping nature of political authority in a way that traditional maps cannot.

 ### **Spatial Contiguity and Power Dynamics**
-Using **logit analysis**, Ravina finds that spatial contiguity significantly influenced daimyo power:
-- Contiguous territories enabled trade monopolies and streamlined taxation.
-- Challenges narratives that prioritize rank or resources over geographic control.
+Ravina’s analysis doesn’t stop at visualization.
+Through **logit analysis**, he demonstrates that spatial contiguity played a significant role in enabling lords (daimyo) to consolidate power.
+Contiguous territories allowed for monopolies on trade and more efficient taxation systems.
+This finding challenges longstanding historiographical narratives that prioritize a lord’s rank or resources over their ability to maintain contiguous control.

 ### **Implications for Historical Cartography**
-Historians must rethink mapping conventions for pre-modern systems.
-Modern methods can distort historical realities, but computational tools offer nuanced representations that illuminate complexities like those in Tokugawa Japan.
+Ravina’s study underscores the need for historians to rethink cartographic conventions when analyzing pre-modern political systems.
+The application of modern mapping techniques to historical contexts can distort our understanding of the past.
+Instead, integrating computational tools offers a more nuanced and accurate representation of political geographies, helping us better grasp the complexities of systems like those in Tokugawa Japan.

 ---

 ## **My Reading Note**
-Ravina critiques modern cartographic conventions and offers computational alternatives that paradoxically better reconstruct historical contexts.
-These methods expand the historian’s toolkit by combining close reading with innovative solutions, underscoring the importance of critically applying computational approaches in the humanities.
-As early modern East Asian studies develop unique tools, this evolution promises exciting advancements for the field.
+One of the fascinating aspects of Ravina's work is how it reflects critically on modern cartographic conventions from a contemporary perspective, examining how these conventions have shaped our understanding of earlier political landscapes.
+Historians are often adept at recognizing these influences but tend to emphasize the importance of close reading and contextual research.
+What makes Ravina's article particularly compelling is his proposal of two computational methods to model these earlier political geographies.

+Although these computational methods are decidedly contemporary, they paradoxically succeed in better reconstructing the historical contexts of these landscapes compared to modern mapping solutions.
+This adds a new layer to the research toolkit available to scholars, complementing the foundation of close reading with innovative solutions.
+It also underscores the importance of critically applying computational methods, which are often developed with the sciences in mind, to ensure their suitability and relevance in the humanities.

+Fields such as the sciences and social sciences have long accumulated statistical and computational toolkits tailored to their specific needs, often forming unique combinations of methods.
+Historical research, particularly in early modern East Asian studies, is beginning to develop its own distinct set of tools.
+I find this development exciting and am eager to see how it will continue to evolve.

 ---